IronWolf Health Management improves NAS system reliability — with the industry’s most comprehensive embedded analysis and recovery software.

 Calling all business IT managers, large collaborative work teams, enjoyers of giant media libraries, and everyone who depends on scalable 24×7 NAS systems (Network Attached Storage)…

-What if you could keep your NAS up and running simply, with powerful info on the health of your system (and the status of the IronWolf hard drives inside, the drive with multi-user technology, tuned with AgileArray to provide drive balance with rotational vibration sensors, RAID optimization, and advanced power management)?
+What if you could keep your NAS up and running simply, with powerful info on the health of your system (and the status of the IronWolf hard drives inside, tuned with AgileArray to provide drive balance with rotational vibration sensors, RAID optimization, and advanced power management)?
 What if you could learn in real-time about potential issues arising, as part of a normal daily check-in with your NAS?

 What if you could know with a glance that an “Abnormally high operating temperature has been detected” — and even be advised to “Please make sure that the rear ventilation ports are not blocked, and please try to lower the ambient temperature.”
 And then reminded, “If the temperature is still high, please go to Control Panel > Hardware & Power > Fan Speed Mode to change the fan operation to a higher speed.”